btf-org/flank/README.md

 | `@description` | string | — | Small subtitle rendered beneath the variable name. |
 | `@capturetab` | none | no | Tab key inserts a tab character instead of moving focus. |
 | `@ignore` | none | no | Excludes the variable from the form entirely. |

+## Caveats / Limitations

+- As it currently stands, users can write destructive shell scripts.
+I am currently using this is in a small team, high-trust environment, so I haven't invested any effort into RBAC.
+- The logic in flankserver.c is pretty unpolished.
+I'm pretty sure if you open 64 tabs, it'll just crash the server.
+A lot of these problems have been masked by systemctl's automatic restart behavior.